 If you only back up one of these two components, you won’t be able to recover after something bad happens.
 You need both parts to restore your WordPress site.

 Automated WordPress Backup Options

 While it’s possible to manually back up the database and files, that’s not a good long-term solution since it requires your manual attention and depending on your web host, can involve some fairly technical tasks.
 Instead I’d recommend a backup service that will take care of everything.
 Here are a couple good ones:

-- BackupBuddy is a plugin developed by iThemes.
-It provides full backup services for your website, and offers flexibility to either store the backups on storage provided by iThemes (Backup Buddy Stash is included with your Backup Buddy purchase) or you can back up to Dropbox, Google Drive, Amazon, or other file storage.
-If you use a feature called Stash Live, introduced in early 2016, you’ll also get real time backups for changes on your site.
-BackupBuddy also includes an easy tool for moving your site between web hosts which can help if you ever move to a new web hosting company.
-BackupBuddy starts at $80/year.
-Find out more about BackupBuddy.
+- Solid Backups (formerly known as BackupBuddy is a plugin developed by Solid WP.
+It provides full backup services for your website, and offers flexibility to either store the backups on storage provided by Solid WP or you can back up to Dropbox, Google Drive, Amazon, or other file storage.
+Solid Backups also includes an easy tool for moving your site between web hosts which can help if you ever move to a new web hosting company.
+Solid Backups starts at $99/year.
+Find out more about Solid Backups.

-- VaultPress is run by Automattic and offers a variety of features, starting at $5/month.
+- VaultPress is now part of JetPack run by Automattic and offers a variety of features, starting at $9.95/month.
 Even the basic plan involves daily backups, automated restores, and a 30-day archive of backups.
 Higher-level plans add security scans and realtime backup.
-While it’s not as fully featured or configurable as BackupBuddy, it’s a solid backup option.
+While it’s not as fully featured or configurable as Solid Backups, it’s a solid backup option.
 Find out more about VaultPress.